 Stir over ice, strain into glass.
 Garnish with orange peel.

 To make the cedar tincture, find “cedar papers,” the kind used for grilling.
-Break up 3–4 of them into chips and place in a jar.
+Char 3–4 of them with your blowtorch and break them into chips and place in a jar.
 Add vodka, let steep for a week or so, until it’s a dark amber color.
 Strain and filter.
 You’re not going to need a lot.

 The drink is good: the woodiness and astringency of the cedar is still there, but doesn’t overwhelm your palate on the aftertaste.
 The maple syrup mellows the overall front of the drink while still contributing to the woodiness.
 The bitters bolster the flavor of the syrup and provide one more layer to the drink.